The Fundamentals of Transitional Ministry Training

 Overview of FTM Training

-The Interim Ministry Network’s (IMN) core curriculum is Fundamentals of Transitional Ministry, consisting of two onsite workshops and a small group Fieldwork experience.
-The first workshop is Fundamentals of Transitional Ministry: The Work of the Leader (FTML).
-The second workshop, Fundamentals of Transitional Ministry: The Work of the Congregation (FTMC) builds on the information and experiences of FTML.
+The Interim Ministry Network’s (IMN) core curriculum is Fundamentals of Transitional Ministry, consisting of two online classes and a small group fieldwork experience.
+The first step is Fundamentals of Transitional Ministry: The Work of the Leader (FTML).
+The second step, Fundamentals of Transitional Ministry: The Work of the Congregation (FTMC) builds on the information and experiences of FTML.
 The curriculum is designed for experiential learning throughout.
 Participants read content prior to class so that they are able to use the information to understand specific transition situations as found in sacred stories or in congregational case studies.
 Connections and conversation are a vital part of the IMN FTM training.

 The primary focus of this four day onsite workshop is on the work of the leader during a time of transition.
 Prior to arrival at the workshop, participants read three foundational theories of Interim Ministry (General System Theory, Bowen Family System Theory and William Bridges’ Theory of Change and Transition).
 Participants discuss the theories as applied to sacred stories and to congregations in transition.
 Tools for the Leader are the main foucs.
 Topics covered include appreciative inquiry listening and grief, learning styles, role of the interim leader and congregational context.
 Then the Tasks of the Interim Leader in the Congregation in Transition: join, analyze, connect, focus on responsibility, exit, and evaluate.